How to Track User Activity in WordPress

 Now, let’s dive into how to set up user ID tracking in WordPress.

-How to Set Up WordPress User Activity Tracking
+How to Set Up WordPress User ID Tracking in GA4

 The easiest way to track WordPress user ID is by using MonsterInsights.
 It’s the best Google Analytics plugin for WordPress.